 by Trevor A. Flood, MD FRCPC

-Seminoma is a type of testicular cancer and part of a group of cancers called germ cell tumours.
-Seminoma is the most common type of germ cell tumour in the testicle.
+Seminoma is the most common type of testicular cancer in adults.
+It is part of a group of cancers called germ cell tumours.

 Germ cells are specialized cells that are normally found in the testicles.
 They are considered ‘primitive’ cells because they are capable of turning into almost any other type of cell.
 After puberty, germ cells divide to produce spermatogonia.